 Signal: Reported information on a possible causal relationship between an adverse reaction and a drug, the relationship being unknown or incompletely documented previously.
-Usually more than a single report is required to generate a signal, depending upon the seriousness of the reaction and the quality of the reaction and the quality of the information.
+Usually more than a single report is required to generate a signal, depending upon the seriousness of the reaction and the quality of the information.